aaronbloomfield/pdr/labs/lab04/index.md

 **Your program should ask for a single integer value for input**, which we will call *x*.
 The program will call the three functions in order: `sizeOfTest()`, `outputBinary(x)`, and then `overflow()`.
 Note that only `outputBinary()` takes in *x* as the parameter.
 The program should take in no further input.

-**File size:** the submission server will only accept files of up to a certain size, and your file must be less than this size.
-If you properly type set your document, then this will not be a problem.
-But if you write out your assignment by hand, then scan (or take a picture of) it, then it will be too big to submit.
-And note that you have to actually type set it, as mentioned above, so you should be doing this anyway.

 ------------------------------------------------------------

 In-Lab